Last Updated on12 minutes to read

 After surveying your customers, responses to your question will fall into these three groups.

 - Detractors: Customers who answer the question with 0-6.
-Now, these are unhappy customers who are unlikely to buy from you again, and may even discourage others from buying from you.
+They are unhappy customers who are unlikely to buy from you again, and who may even discourage others from buying from you.

 These categories will help you better understand your target audience, and can perhaps give you insight on what you need to market better towards certain individuals.